 At its Aug.
-23 meeting, the Liberty Board of Education adopted the district’s tax levy for the 2016-17 school year that carries an average tax rate decrease of 6.82 percent.
+22 meeting, the Liberty Board of Education adopted the district’s tax rate calculation for the 2017-18 school year that carries a decrease in the Town of Liberty totaling .26 cents.

 Tax rates may differ among the towns within a school district because each property is individually assessed in relation to its full market value.
 Every summer, the state assigns an equalization rate for each town that creates an assessment value equal to its full market value.
 This process is intended to ensure that each town pays its fair share of school taxes based on the town’s market value.

 Tax rates for the six towns that comprise the school district are as follows:

 |Town||2017-18 Assessed Value||2016-17 Assessed Value||2015-16 Assessed Value||2014-15 Assessed Value|

 The school district has no control over property assessments or equalization rates; it only controls the tax levy.
 Questions about assessments and equalization rates should be directed to the appropriate town assessor’s office.

 Update (Sept.
 8, 2017)

 Tax bills will be mailed to residents during on Sept.
 8 and are due by Sept.
 30 without penalty.
 Taxes collected Oct.
 1-31 will be assessed a 2 percent penalty.
 If you don’t receive your bill by Sept.
 15, please contact the tax collector, Jeanne Dutcher at (845) 439-3557.